apify/apify-docs/docs/actors/running/input.md

 ---
 title: Input
-description: Configure your actor's input parameters using the Apify console, locally or via API.
+description: Configure your actor's input parameters using the Apify Console, locally or via API.
 Access parameters in key-value stores from your actor's code.
 menuWeight: 1
 paths:
     - actor/run